Best Therapy For Drug Addiction

 - Motivational Incentives (contingency management): which uses positive reinforcement to encourage abstinence from drugs.

-Treatment is sometimes intensive at first, where clients attend multiple outpatient sessions each week.
+Drug addiction treatment center therapy is sometimes intensive at first, where clients attend multiple outpatient sessions each week.
 After completing intensive treatment, clients transition to regular outpatient treatment, which meets less often and for fewer hours per week to help sustain their recovery.
 In September 2017, the FDA permitted the marketing of the first mobile application, reSET, to help treat substance use disorders.
 This application is intended to be used with outpatient treatment to treat alcohol, cocaine, marijuana, and stimulant substance use disorders.
 In December 2018, the FDA cleared a mobile medical application, reSET, to help treat opioid use disorders.
 This application is a prescription cognitive behavioral therapy and should be used with treatment, including buprenorphine and contingency management.

-Inpatient Or Residential Treatment
+Inpatient Or Residential Drug Addiction Treatment Center

 It can also be very effective, especially for more severe problems (including co-occurring disorders).
 Licensed residential treatment facilities offer 24-hour structured and intensive care, including safe housing and medical attention.
 In addition, residential treatment facilities may use various therapeutic approaches, and they are generally aimed at helping the client live a drug-free, crime-free lifestyle after treatment.